VSpyridonos/top-k-queries/README.md

 </p>

 <p><h2>Algorithm B (topkjoinB.py)</h2>
 Algorithm reads entire males_sorted file and puts valid tuples into a dictionary that has the age field as key.
-Then, reads the tuples from females_sorted file one by one and for each one of them, finds the tuples that join using the dictionary.
+Then, reads the entries from females_sorted file one by one and for each one of them, finds the entries that join using the dictionary.
 Top-k results so far, are stored in a min-heap, which at the end of the algorithm will have the top-k pairs.
 Program run time is printed.
 </p>

 <p><h2>Usage:</h2>